The National Archives at San Francisco: Historical Research

 For records of Federal courts and Federal agency field offices in southern California, contact the National Archives at Riverside.

 Please contact us for further information on the jurisdictions of Federal agencies within our archival holdings.

 Resources available include free access to computer databases, selected microfilm publications containing records from across the National Archives and one-of-a-kind records of genealogical value.

 We have civil, criminal and other case files Federal courts in northern California, Nevada (except Clark County), and Hawaii.
 In addition, we have appellate case files from the 9th Circuit Court of Appeals.

-In addition to unique original records, the San Francisco facility has extensive holdings of National Archives microfilm publications.
-Included are records relating to U.S. diplomacy, the Revolutionary War, the Civil War and Reconstruction, Native American-Government relations, westward expansion, Asian immigration, and World War II.
+In addition to unique original records, the San Francisco facility has selected holdings of National Archives microfilm publications.
+Included are records relating to Native American-Government relations, Asian immigration, and World War II.